Bertha von Suttner: Early life

-For the rest of her life, Bertha faced exclusion from the Austrian high nobility due to her "mixed" descent; for instance, only those with an unblemished aristocratic pedigree back to their great-great-grandparents were eligible for presentation at the imperial court.
+Bertha faced exclusion from the Austrian high nobility due to her "mixed" descent; for instance, only those with an unblemished aristocratic pedigree going back to their great-great-grandparents were eligible for presentation at the imperial court.
 She was additionally disadvantaged because her father, as a third son, had no great estates or other financial resources to bequeath.
 Bertha was baptised at Prague's Church of Our Lady of the Snows – not a traditional choice for the aristocracy.